haugene/docker-transmission-openvpn/docs/config-options.md

 ### Transmission configuration options

 You may override Transmission options by setting the appropriate environment variable.
+A full list of variables can be found in the Transmission documentation [here](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files).

-The environment variables are the same name as used in the transmission settings.json file and follow the format given in these examples:
+The environment variables are the same name as found in the transmission documentation linked above but must be translated as shown below:

 | Transmission variable name   | Environment variable name                 |
 |------------------------------|-------------------------------------------|